Slam-door train

-A slam-door train or slammer is a set of diesel multiple units (DMUs) or electric multiple units (EMUs) that were designed before the introduction of automatic doors on railway carriages in the United Kingdom and other countries, which feature manually operated doors.
-The name came about because of the characteristic noise made by the passengers slamming the doors closed when the train was about to depart.
+A slam-door train or slammer is a set of railway coaches, a diesel multiple unit (DMU) or electric multiple unit (EMU) that were designed before the introduction of automatic doors on railway carriages in the United Kingdom and other countries, which feature manually operated doors.
+The name is due to of the characteristic 'slam' noise made by the doors when closed quickly.

 Some slam-door train designs featured doors that could only be opened from the outside, so passengers had to lean out of the window to reach the outside door handle.

-Slam-door trains had many more doors than newer trains (which tend to have only two sets of doors per coach); some designs featured a door for every individual seating bay.
-Some units had individual compartments, each with its own door and no access to any other part of the train; however, these were unpopular due to security concerns and the lack of access to toilets for longer journeys and many were later converted to standard corridor saloon design.
+Slam-door trains often had many more doors than newer trains; some designs featured a door for every individual seating bay; some units had individual compartment doors.

-The term "slam-door" could also refer to locomotive-hauled railway coaches that did not have automatic doors, but this usage is less common.
-The term "slam-door train" generally applied to Mark 1 and Mark 2 DMUs and EMUs.
+The term "slam-door train" is more commonly applied to Mark 1 and Mark 2 DMUs and EMUs, though may refer to locomotive-hauled trains featuring the same door design.